DinithKumudika/MFlix-MovieManager/README.md

 # MFlix-MovieManager
 MFlix is a web based movie manager created to manage movies in the local drive for windows platforms.
-This Project is built using React js, Tailwind CSS and Python
+This Project is built using React js, Tailwind CSS and Python.
+Users of this application will be able to,
+- Get a comprehensive view of the movies in their local drives
+- Manage movie files without hassle going through one file by one in the file explorer
+- Give ratings and reviews to movies on IMDb and Letterboxd platforms
+- Inbuilt video player to watch those movies from the application

 ## **Features**